mohd-akram/item.tf/README.md

 Run this command to install dependencies.

-    pip install -r requirements.txt -t lib
+    pip3 install -r requirements.txt

-Then, simply add the directory to the Google App Engine Launcher and start the server.
+You'll also need to install the [Redis server](http://redis.io/download).

+Run update-cache.py to update the Redis cache.
+Then, simply launch main.py.

+To host the site in Ubuntu 14.04 using gunicorn and nginx, clone into /var/www/item.tf and run the following in the project directory:

+    sudo apt-get install nginx redis-server
+    cp -rsf $PWD/etc /
+    cd /etc/nginx/sites-enabled
+    unlink default
+    cd /etc/init.d
+    update-rc.d gunicorn defaults

 Structure
 ---------